 In a password spray attack, attackers use a selection of common passwords on a massive number of accounts.
-They attempt to crack passwords of accounts in bulk, reducing the risk of getting traced.
+They attempt to crack the passwords of accounts in bulk, reducing the risk of getting traced.

 Here, bad actors use a list of common words and phrases from a dictionary.
-This is the opposite of a brute force password attack as they don’t use character-by-character attempts.
+This is the opposite of a brute-force password attack, as they don’t use character-by-character attempts.

-These lists often include names of famous movie characters, pet names, and public online info like birthdays etc.
+These lists often include names of famous movie characters, pet names, and public online info like birthdays, etc.

 In credential stuffing, cybercriminals use stolen credentials to break passwords set for cybersecurity.
-This method is based on simple human psychology: We can’t remember too many passwords; so, let’s use the same password for every account, right?
+This method is based on simple human psychology: We can’t remember too many passwords, so, let’s use the same password for every account, right?

 Once hackers succeed in breaching one of your accounts, they use the same passwords on your different accounts.

 Attackers use malware to attempt keylogger or keystroke logger password attacks.
 In cybersecurity, These attacks are among the most dangerous as they reveal even the strongest and most secure passwords.
 Hackers record keystrokes when you enter them.

 This way, they can obtain other information as well.
 So, you must use encryption methods to maintain your overall digital and physical data security.

 Usually, three parties are involved in man-in-the-middle or MitM password attacks: A user, a hacker, and a platform that a user is trying to access.
 Attackers position themselves between the two, disguised as legitimate websites but redirecting users to a fraudulent one.